 Adding a comment will also help avoid mistakes.
 For example, indicate why you’re using the “Initialize variable” and what variable will be used.
 Variables with the same name can be used for entirely different reasons.
 It’s also good to indicate where it will be used in the Flow.
 For example, you may have two variables that keep track of the number of elements—adding a quick comment indicating that one variable is for section “A” and the other for section “B” would go a long way in debugging if something is off.

 Always deal with errors.

 Have your Flow fail graciously and notify someone that something failed.
 It’s horrible to have failing Flows in Power Automate since they may go unlooked-for a while or generate even worse errors.
-I have a template, and a template that you can use that will help you make your Flow resistant to issues.
+I have a template that you can use to help you make your Flow resistant to issues.
 You can check all details here.

 Back to the Power Automate Action Reference.